D1ang/DIGIdesigner/README.md

 - Fabric.js [link](http://fabricjs.com/)
 - W3schools.com [link](https://www.w3schools.com/)
 - The following site [link](https://ourcodeworld.com/articles/read/1016/how-to-create-your-own-t-shirt-designer-using-fabricjs-in-javascript) was used as an inspiration for the creation of this tool.

-### Todo
-- Update Wireframes.
-- Test all the buttons that are created.
-- Fix typo's.
-- Document Dom-to-image error.
-- Read result M1 and apply.